tari-project/rfcs/src/RFC-0330_Cerberus.md

 [^1]: This is a simplification to convey the general idea.
 The address derivation procedure is explained in full below.

-[^2]: It's possible that substates could be reset, hundreds of years in the future, if substate address collisions become a risk.
+[^2]: It's possible that substates could be reset, decades in the future, if substate address collisions become a risk.
 For now, we treat all down substates as permanently unusable.

 ## Braided consensus